 This does not appear to have deterred at least one supplier from incorporating units into the design:

 Note that the upper number relates to the size of the water main serving the hydrant and not the size of the hydrant itself.
 All hydrant fittings are standardised, perhaps partly as a result of an incident on the night of 14 November 1940, when it is said that fire appliances were sent from Birmingham to assist with a conflagration in Coventry only to discover that the two sets of hydrant fittings did not match.

-During the ten years from 1975 onwards, most hydrant signs in Britain were changed from Imperial to metric.
+During the ten years after 1975, most hydrant signs in Britain were changed from Imperial to metric.
 The changeover continues to this day as surviving Imperial signs require replacement.
 The job has been done by local government, without fuss and at minimal cost, as part of the national project to provide the UK with a single, simple and universal measurement system, about which we comment later.

 One can imagine what would have happened if this job had been the responsibility of the DfT:

 1. Regulations requiring Imperial measures on hydrant signs would have been left in place, with no provision for local discretion on units.

 2. The conversion would have been postponed for 25 years, ‘to ensure that most fire fighters had first received a metric education’.